 In 1807, both the Lords and the Commons finally passed the Slave Trade Act; Wilberforce was able to command an unexpectedly large margin of 283 votes to 16.

 This act only made illegal the trade of slaves.
 Many slaves in the British Empire were still not free.
 Therefore, in the remaining period of his life, William Wilberforce campaigned for the rights of slaves in Africa and other parts of the world.
 Just a few days before his death, Wilberforce heard the news that on 26 July 1833, the Slavery Abolition Act had effectively passed after its third reading – the act outlawed slavery in most parts of the British Empire.
 India would be freed from slavery a decade later.

 Although he is best associated with the slave trade, William Wilberforce also campaigned for other social issues such as prison reform, education, missionary work in India and matters of public health.
 However, he did not support trades unions, nor did he support women rights.

 Personal Life of William Wilberforce

 William’s personal life was dominated by his religious sensibilities.
 He married late in life to the devoted Barbara Ann Spooner.
-In 10 years they had 6 children
+In ten years they had six children.

 William Wilberforce by William Hague